 Most Toyota diesel has to be sourced from overseas for conversion purposes.
 The most common Toyota diesel engines that are used in conversions are the 6 cylinder variants offered from 1986-current which are the 12HT, 1HZ, 1HDT, 1HD-FT, and the computer-controlled 1HD-FTE.

-12HT: turbo’d version of the 2H.
+12HT: The turbo version of the 2H.
 Excellent engine and quite powerful.
 Very limited production run 1985-1989

-1HZ: 6 cylinder, naturally aspirated.
+1HZ: 6 cylinders, naturally aspirated.
 Excellent engine and is seen as Toyota’s 3rd world workhorse engine.
 Production run: 1990-current This engine takes very well to an aftermarket turbo.

-1HD-FTE: computer-controlled version Toyota’s 6 cylinder diesel.
+1HD-FTE: A computer-controlled version of Toyota’s 6 cylinder diesel.
 It started in 1998.